Quinton Simon: What we know about search for missing toddler feared dead in Georgia

 20-month-old went missing from address he shared with mother and grandparents

-The desperate search for missing Georgia toddler Quinton Simon has all but come to an end as police said they believe he is “likely dead”.
+The search for missing toddler Quinton Simon has zeroed in on a Georgia landfill nearly two weeks after he vanished in Savannah.

-The Chatham County Police Department announced on 12 October that they believed Quinton is no longer alive.
+Chatham County police and the FBI on Tuesday revealed investigators’ belief that 20-month-old Quinton was placed in a dumpster and taken to a landfill in the area, prompting a narrowing of the search.

-In the same update, police said Quinton’s 22-year-old mother, Leilani Simon, is considered the “prime suspect” in the case.
-No arrests have been made nor charges filed as of Monday (17 October).
+The update comes days after police announced they believed Quinton is dead and his mother, 22-year-old Leilani Simon, is considered the “prime suspect”.
+No arrests have been made in the case so far.

 During a 13 October press conference, officials said they could not publicise much information on the investigation yet because they only have “one shot” to arrest and charge Ms Simon.